-Projects that benefit both Orange and Riverside Counties include: Express Bus service improvements; Metrolink Service and Station Improvements; a 6th General Purpose Lane Addition (SR-241 to SR-71); RCTC Operational Improvements; and a SR-241/ 91 Express Connector.
-These five (5) projects for implementation across the Orange-Riverside County Boundary are expected to cost in excess of \$243 million (in 2018 dollars, or as noted).
+There are four Bi-County improvement projects that will benefit both Orange and Riverside Counties.
+These projects include: Express Bus service improvements, SR-91 Corridor Operations Project, a 6th General Purpose Lane Addition (SR-241 to SR-71), and a SR-241/ 91 Express Connector.
+The total cost for the four projects is expected to be more than \$225 million (in 2019 dollars, or as noted).

 Bi-County Project Summary Cost (\$M)

-Express Bus Service Improvements 5.825
+Express Bus Service Improvements 6

-Metrolink Service and Station Improvements 55.8
+SR-91 Corridor Operations Project 38

 Sixth GP Lane Addition (SR-241 to SR-71) TBD

-RCTC Operational Improvements TBD

-SR-241/91 Express Connector 181
+SR-241/SR-91 Express Connector 181

-SUBTOTAL 243+
+SUBTOTAL 225+